spenriche/spenriche.github.io/_posts/2020-2-3-goal-reached.md

 ## How I Achieved My Goal

-My original plan was to retire at 30 by reducing my expenses and living off investment income.
-But I achieved my goal much faster because I leaned into **real estate investing** and drastically cut my living expenses.
-At one point, my monthly "burn rate" was only $500–$600, thanks to house hacking and cutting unnecessary spending.
+My original plan was to [retire at 30](https://spenriche.github.io/2016/06/09/goal-30/) by reducing my expenses and living off investment income.
+But I achieved my goal much faster because I leaned into [real estate investing](https://spenriche.github.io/2019/09/10/victoria/) and drastically cut my living expenses.
+At one point, my monthly "burn rate" was only $500–$600, thanks to [house hacking](https://spenriche.github.io/2017/07/06/house-hack/) and cutting unnecessary spending.

 By acquiring five rental properties—a mix of duplexes, triplexes, and a single-family home—I created multiple income streams.
-Initially, I managed the properties myself to maximize cash flow, and as property values rose due to renovations and market appreciation, my equity grew exponentially.
+Initially, I managed the properties myself to maximize cash flow, and as property values rose due to renovations and market appreciation, my equity grew considerably.

 ### From there, everything snowballed:
 - **Rental Income:** Semi-passive income from my properties provided steady cash flow.